 Rationale: Classification 4998 Emergency Student Financial Aid (Fund 7) and classifications 4997 and 4999 Emergency Relief Funds (Funds 1, 2, 3, 5 and 7) must equal the total district allocation of funding used during the fiscal year under the CARES Act, CRSSAA, and ARP Acts.
 Ensure that the amount reported in classifications 4997-4999 is equal to the total district allocation used during the fiscal year.
-If the reported amount is equal to the total district allocation used during the fiscal year and the total district allocation used during the fiscal year.
+If the reported amount is equal to the total district allocation used during the fiscal year no correction is required.